Reverse Mortgage Basics

 On January 1, 2009, Congress made a provision that allowed the HECM Reverse Mortgage to be used to purchase a home for the first time.

-As of November, 2011 lenders may use credit and financial criteria to qualify borrowers for a reverse mortgage.
+As of April 25, 2011 lenders must use some credit and financial criteria to qualify borrowers for a reverse mortgage.

 What my past clients have said about their reverse mortgage, frequently years after initially applying.